Code-Institute-Submissions/SegzAyo-SegzAyo-Online_MarketPlace2_AprResub/README.md

 Hope Diagnostics is deployed and hosted on github pages.
 At the setup stage of this project, it was connected to Heroku such that every Git push automatically updates on Heroku.
 Files required by Heroku such as Procfile and requirements.txt have been added.
+On the deployment page, GitHub is selected as the method, then deploy button was clicked for it to build and generate url.

 ## Credits
 ### Media